jrsmth/next-js/content/03-essentials/README.md

             }
         ```
         * Note: the `params` variable is an object that stores the parameter supplied in the dynamic router
+* In the Angular world, we think of our app as being comprised in terms of components (e.g `LoginComponent`):
+  * When coming over to Next.js, we should start thinking of our apps in terms of routes (e.g `/login`)

 <br>